Online membership sign up¶

 Testing membership sign up pages¶

 Once you finish configuring and setting up your membership page, you are advised to test drive the process to make sure everything is working according to your expectations.
 Test functionality is available on Contributions > Manage Contribution Pages, click Links next to your membership sign-up/renewal page and click Test-drive.
-Any membership data you send through the form in test mode will be added to CiviCRM as test data and not be included in any membership stats or when searching for members, etc. If you want to find and delete test memberships, you can do so by clicking the 'is test' check box in Find Memberships.
+Any membership data you send through the form in test mode will be added to CiviCRM as test data and not be included in any membership stats or when searching for members, etc. If you want to find and delete test memberships, you can do so by clicking the is test check box in Find Memberships.

 Try and put yourself in the eyes of someone who wants to become a member of your organisation and go through the process a number of times, with different combinations of fields each time.
 Make sure that the data all appears as you would expect in CiviCRM.
 Once you've tested the process and have made any necessary changes, get other members of staff or friends from outside your organisation to test the process.

-When using the Test-drive Registration option, you see the same registration pages as a regular user, but the online payment isn't really debited from your card (see Payment processorsfor more information on dummy processors and card details you can use for test transactions).
+When using the Test-drive Registration option, you see the same registration pages as a regular user, but the online payment isn't really debited from your card (see Payment processors for more information on dummy processors and card details you can use for test transactions).

-It is worthwhile periodically testing and reviewing your membership process to make sure that it is as smooth as possible.
+It is worthwhile to periodically test and review your membership process to make sure that it is as smooth as possible.
 You will receive indirect feedback from your members as they use the form.
 If they are not entering data in the way you intended then you will need to make some changes.
 From time to time, you may want to solicit direct feedback from people who have recently become members to see how easy it was for them to become a member and ask their opinions on ways in which you could improve your form.

 Adding membership sign up pages to your website¶